 The procedure is performed with the patient in prone, prone oblique or lateral position, depending on clinical circumstances and patient comfort.
 Regular monitoring of the vital signs by a suitably trained staff member is recommended during the procedure.
 Clean skin with antiseptic solution and drape to maintain sterility for the procedure.

-- ultrasound machine or fluoroscopy
+- ultrasound or fluoroscopy guidance

 - local anesthesia with 1% or 2% lidocaine